HISTORY OF PASCO COUNTY

 GENE SARAZEN (1902-1999), one of the greatest golfers of all time, wintered in New Port Richey.
 More information is here.

-FRED R. SASS (died, 1945, age 74) arrived in Florida in 1912 and purchased a hotel which was under construction by the Port Richey Company, and which became the Sass Hotel.
-He wrote in The Genesis of New Port Richey that "Mrs. Sass was the first woman to live in New Port Richey.”
+FREDERICK R. SASS (1871-1945) arrived in Florida in 1912 and purchased a hotel which was under construction by the Port Richey Company, and which became the Sass Hotel.
+He wrote in The Genesis of New Port Richey that “Mrs. Sass was the first woman to live in New Port Richey.”
 Fred Sass was a talented painter; a painting by him of Elroy Avery hangs in the New Port Richey Library.
-Many examples of his art were exhibited in St. Petersburg, where he and his wife Ollie M. retired.
+Many examples of his art were exhibited in St. Petersburg, where he and his wife Ollie M. (1878-1957) retired.
 They were both born in Missouri.
-His name appears as Fred G. Sass in a 1919 newspaper.

 JOHN RICHARD SAWYER II (1861-1935), an early resident of what would become Elfers, had a fish camp he built on stilts off shore between Green Key and what is now Gulf Harbors, according to the recollection of a son Irvin Sawyer (1914-1993).
 His obituary says, “Sawyer, who was in his 75th year, was born February 12, 1861.
 He had made his home in the Elfers community for 53 years, settling there following his marriage.”
 John R. Sawyer II married Georgia Joanna Butler.
 Their first child, Fred Sawyer, was born on Feb.
 28, 1886, and could be the first male child born in the settlement which became Elfers.